anuj0456/advance_rag_with_images/README.md

-# Advanced RAG with Images
+# Advanced RAG with Images and Tables

 git clone the application
 ```bash